anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

 This step fixes the relative gains of the 4 front strips with respect to a single back strip
 ### Histograms
 First, histograms should be created for events in which one front strip (up and down) and one back strip fired.
 Using more complicated multiplicities here will confuse things (if only the up fired, then front != back, which defeats the initial assumption that front == back).
-Whichever gains file was used in the program that creates the histos should be the input file to this program.

 The root file should have histograms that are plotting `back_vs_front`